-2 Operating procedures
+A2-2 Operating procedures

-The technical format of the call sequence shall be in conformity with the relevant ITU-R Recommendations.
+The technical format of the call sequence shall be in conformity with the Recommendation ITU-R M.493.

 The reply to a DSC call requesting an acknowledgement shall be made by transmitting an appropriate acknowledgement using DSC.

 Acknowledgements may be initiated either manually or automatically.
-When an acknowledgement can be transmitted automatically, it shall be in conformity with the relevant ITU-R Recommendations.
+When an acknowledgement can be transmitted automatically, it shall be in conformity with the Recommendation ITU-R M.493.

-The technical format of the acknowledgement sequence shall be in conformity with the relevant ITU-R Recommendations.
+The technical format of the acknowledgement sequence shall be in conformity with the Recommendation ITU-R M.493.

 For communication between a coast station and a ship station, the coast station shall finally decide the working frequency or channel to be used.